PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-03-14-obsidian-css.md

 ```

 ### Embed Fixes
 Hides H1 headers in Embeds, something that bugs me when I embed notes.
-This is copied from the link in the file then modified for myself.
+This is copied from the forums then modified for myself.

 ```css
 /*